ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: glitch_condition

-        Specifies whether the oscilloscope triggers on pulses of duration less than or greater than the value specified by the :py:data:`niscope.Session.glitch_width` property.
+        Specifies whether the oscilloscope triggers on pulses of duration less than or greater than the value specified by the :py:attr:`niscope.Session.glitch_width` property.

         The following table lists the characteristics of this property.